LucaLanziani/personal-site-hugo/content/posts/2022/03/cluster-api-eks-multitenancy.md

    > manager.kubeconfig
 ```

-## Install the cluster api provider in the manager cluster
+## Install the Cluster API provider in the manager cluster

-This will install the cluster api providers into the manager cluster and create a service account to use the `controllers.cluster-api-provider-aws.sigs.k8s.io` role for the Management Components.
+This will install the Cluster API providers into the manager cluster and create a service account to use the `controllers.cluster-api-provider-aws.sigs.k8s.io` role for the Management Components.

 ```bash
 export AWS_B64ENCODED_CREDENTIALS=$(clusterawsadm bootstrap credentials encode-as-profile)